APACTestDrive/Container-Native-Development-with-OKE/LabGuide400.md

       ![](images/400/34.png)

-- The last environment variable we need to add is the namespace of the Kubernetes.
-You can find this the kubeconfig file.
+- The third environment variable we need to add is the namespace of the Kubernetes.
+You can find this the **kubeconfig** file.
 Namespace is a way to divide cluster resources between multiple users.
 It is good practice to deploy your application into your own namespace.

   - In your Wercker browser tab, add a new environment variable with the key **NS**.
 In the value field, enter `cndoke` as the value or a value of your choice such as your name.
 When finished, click **Add**.

+- And finally to connect to our ATP database we will need to pass the database username, password and the database descriptor.

+  - The `DB_DESCRIPTOR` must be made up of your `<dbname>` + `_tp` suffix. e.g. `cndokeDB_tp`

 ### **STEP 9**: Define Wercker Deployment Pipeline